ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 The purpose of this function is to perform any architectural initialization that varies across platforms.

-On ARM standard platforms, this function enables the MMU.
+On Arm standard platforms, this function enables the MMU.

 Function : bl2\_platform\_setup() [mandatory]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~